The small town of Farnham in Surrey: a documentary

 2. The Memorial Hall is there to remind the citizens of Farnham of its debt to history.
 It sometimes serves as a polling station when people are supposed to vote for this or that political party or candidate.
 Some years ago a distinguished labour politician was invited to address the local people.
 Her name was Barbara Castle.
 She spoke with verve and passion – but only ten people were present to hear her.

 3. Farnham used to have ‘The Castle Theatre’.
 The tiny theatre was sited in a converted 16th century barn off Castle Street.
-So tiny was it that the stage was actually bigger than the 180-seater auditorium.
+It was so tiny that the stage was actually bigger than the 180-seater auditorium.
 During the 1960s and early 1970s the Castle Theatre was renowned for both its character and the plays that it staged.
 ‘Journey’s End’ was one of its most memorable.
-Even now, contemporary blogs still refer to visits to the Castle Theatre; For example, one writer tells us that, back in 1972, she saw ‘The merchant of Venice’.
-She thought that it was an ‘extraordinary production’.
+Even now, contemporary blogs still refer to visits to the Castle Theatre; For example, one writer tells us that, back in 1972, she saw ‘The merchant of Venice’: She thought that it was an ‘extraordinary production’.
 She remembers the theatre ‘with fondness and gratitude as the place where something magical once happened’ and she adds: ‘I carry its legacy with me to this day.’

 The Castle Theatre was replaced by the larger Redgrave Theatre.
 The Music Hall and Theatre website notes that: ‘The Redgrave Theatre, in East Street, was opened by Princess Margaret on the 29th of May 1974 with a production of “Romeo & Juliet.”
 This was a modern, purpose-built Theatre, built to replace the Castle Theatre, and named after the actor Sir Michael Redgrave.’
 However, The Redgrave Theatre has been closed since 1998; despite some campaigning by local residents, it has not managed to survive.